JPrendy/Bus_Timetable/README.md

 # Bus Timetable API Application
-<strong>Description:</strong> A Bus Timetable API Application that uses public transport api data, the application uses the javascript fetch function to get the latest buses and arranges them by the closest time and gets the nearest bus to me using the HTML Geolocation API.
+<strong>Description:</strong> A Bus Timetable API Application that uses public transport API data, the application uses the javascript fetch function to get the latest buses and arranges them by the closest time and gets the nearest bus to me using the HTML Geolocation API.

 <p><strong>Screenshot One:</strong></p>
 <p align="center">